 How to Make Chicken Cutlets

-- Prepare a dredging station: Set up the chicken next to three large deep plates or shallow bowls.
-I like to work in order from left to right: spread add 1/2 cup all-purpose flour in the first bowl.
+- Prepare a dredging station: Set up three large, deep plates or shallow bowls.
+In the first bowl, add 1/2 cup all-purpose flour.
 Beat 2 eggs in the second bowl.
-Finally, stir together 1 cup breadcrumbs, 1/2 cup grated parmesan, and 2 teaspoons Italian seasoning in the third.
-Set up an empty plate or tray for the breaded cutlets on the right.
+In the final bowl, stir together 1 cup breadcrumbs, 1/2 cup grated parmesan, and 2 teaspoons Italian seasoning.

 - Bread the chicken cutlets: Working one at a time, place a chicken cutlet in the bowl of flour and coat both sides, shaking off the excess.
 Then transfer the cutlet to the bowl of beaten eggs and coat both sides, letting the excess runoff.
 Set the cutlet in the breadcrumbs and coat both sides, gently pressing the breadcrumbs onto the cutlet so they stick.
 Set the breaded cutlet aside on the reserved plate.
 Repeat with the remaining cutlets.
 Set the cutlets aside for 10 minutes or so to allow the breading to stick.